 Flexible linkers contain a large number of polar and charged amino acids.
 The resulting electrostatic repulsion and lack of a stabilizing hydrophobic core prevents a well-structured conformation resulting in the disorder.
 Experiments have shown that the Linker region of SARS-CoV-2 nucleocapsid incorporates such polar regions which are repelled by the neighbouring folded domains.
 The Linker contains a positively charged serine and arginine rich motif which likely functions as a phosphorylation site for a direct interaction with RNA, M (membrane) protein, and Nsp31,2.
 Simulations reveal that the Linker does not often adopt helical conformation as they are transient, but it may contribute to oligomerization or act as a recognition motif for the binding of other proteins.
 Intrinsically disordered regions, in general, are thought to be involved in a number of regulatory functions including modulation of transcription, translation, post-translational modifications such as phosphorylation, and cell signalling, often through ordering when in contact with another protein domain1.

 The disordered N- and C-terminal domains

-The N- and the C-terminal regions of the nucleocapsid protein are also disordered but have several regions which are also may form transient helices2 The N-terminal conformation is significantly affected by the neighbouring folded RNA binding domain.
-Electrostatic interactions with the RNA binding domain are proposed to cause a repulsion of the positively charged N-terminal domain from its positive surface of the and an attraction to the slightly negatively charged parts2
+The N- and the C-terminal regions of the nucleocapsid protein are also disordered but have several regions which also may form transient helices2.
+The N-terminal conformation is significantly affected by the neighbouring folded RNA binding domain.
+Electrostatic interactions with the RNA binding domain are proposed to cause a repulsion of the positively charged N-terminal domain from its positive surface of the and an attraction to the slightly negatively charged parts2.

 The other disordered tail, the C-terminal domain, interacts with the neighbouring folded dimerization domain, competing with intradomain interactions2.